-With v5.11.0 release, Anchore Enterprise introduces an API so that the software entities
+Anchore Enterprise exposes an API that lets the software entities (agents, plugins, and

-(agents, plugins, etc.) that integrate external systems with Enterprise can be tracked
+other components) integrating external systems with Enterprise be tracked and monitored.

-This new feature and its API has broadly two parts: integration registration and
+The API has two parts: integration registration and integration health reporting.

 Terminology